 If you need someone to make you look handsome and/or luverly (as he hopefully has succeeded in doing with me in the photo above), contact my friend Jim Panou, a very talented commercial and art photographer in Toronto.
 Click here to visit his website.

-The recent release of my debut novel, STAR Academy, is very much on my mind at the moment, so will be the main focus of this site for the next few months.
-Links to more info about the book and the characters will be added, so keep checking in.
+The upcoming release of my debut novel, STAR Academy, is very much on my mind at the moment, so will be the main focus of this site for the next few months.
+Links to more info about the book and the characters will be added as the publication date of September 15, 2009, draws nearer, so keep checking in.

 For a brief synopsis of the novel, click here to go to the Random House/Doubleday site.